Can Python Match R for Survey Statistics? A Validation Study

 "df_den": [test_stat.df_den],

-"p_value": [test_stat.p_value]
+"p_value": [test_stat.p_value],

 cols = ["F_value", "df_num", "df_den", "p_value"]